-In this simple specification, we find a positive effect for ISAF and insurgent responsible civilian casualties.
-To formally test whether past civilian casualties affect current violence we report a joint significance test on the sum of the lagged coefficients.
-We can reject the null of a jointly zero impact of past Coalition-caused civilian casualties on current violence at the 95% confidence level for IED attacks and for insurgent-caused civilian casualties we can reject the null for total SIGACTs.
+At first glance in this specification we find a positive effect on violence for ISAF and insurgent responsible civilian casualties, though the effect is clearly stronger for insurgent-caused casualties.
+To formally test whether past civilian casualties affect current violence we conduct a joint significance test on the sum of the lagged coefficients.
+We can reject the null of a jointly zero impact of past ISAF-caused civilian casualties on current violence at the 95% confidence level for IED attacks, and for insurgent-caused civilian casualties we can reject the null for total SIGACTs.

-A natural concern with this core specification is that increased civilian casualty rates are associated with violence trends in a given district.
-In particular, the event-study identifying assumption relies on the fixed effect controlling for all future determinants of violence.
+Recall that the identification strategy relies on properly specifying the long-run determinants of violence.
+Therefore, a concern with this core specification is that if increased civilian casualty rates are associated with trends in levels of combat that change over time, say as insurgents and counterinsurgents move their forces to different areas for military advantage, then the fixed effect will not fully control for future determinants of combat.
 A simple dependent variable lag may be inappropriate to control for underlying trends in violence as it will control for both the long-run trend in violence and the short-term fluctuations.
-Because the primary threat to the identifying assumption comes from the long-run trend, we include a 3-period (6 week) lagged moving average in columns (2), (4), and (6).
-The three period moving average is estimated as $\bar{S}{t-1} = \frac{1}{3}(S{t-1} + S{t-2} + S{t-3})$ .
-Including this moving average of violent incidents in the fixed effects specification controls for long-run trends in violence, leaving variation generated by short-run, high frequency events.
+Because the primary potential weakness in the identifying assumption comes from the long-run trend, we include a 3-period (6 week) lagged moving average in columns (2), (4), and (6).
+The three period moving average is estimated as joint test on the sum of the lagged civilian casualty coefficients is insignificant in all the models once we include the lagged moving average of insurgent violence.
+This is consistent with civilian casualties operating on more long-run trends, rather than short-run effects.
+This is more consistent with the long-run mechanism such as propaganda or revenge, rather than the mechanisms we would expect to affect short-run fluctuations such as information or capacity.

+Including this moving average of violent incidents in the fixed effects specification controls for long-run trends in violence, thus allowing us to identify the variation generated by short-run, high frequency events.
 If our results are being generated by the impact of civilian casualties on the short-run variation in violence, including the lagged moving average should not alter our results.